kaiwa-dev/kaiwa-subnet/README.md

 # Kaiwa Subnet

-Kaiwa is a platform that enables developers to easily run AI models on Commune Subnet.
+KAIWA is a decentralized platform designed to simplify the process of running, fine-tuning, and deploying AI  models.
 Kaiwa provides user-friendly API, allowing users to integrate AI models with minimal coding and flexibility hardware resources.

 ## Why Kaiwa